symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``boolean`` **default**: ``true`` if form support is enabled, ``false`` otherwise

-This option can be used to disable CSRF protection of forms.
-You need to disable CSRF protection to be able to disable session.
-For example, this is useful when you only use forms in an API-only website.
+This option can be used to disable CSRF protection on *all* forms.
+But you can also :ref:`disable CSRF protection on individual forms <form-disable-csrf>`.

+If you're using forms, but want to avoid starting your session (e.g. using forms in an API-only website), ``csrf_protection`` will need to be set to ``false``.

 field_name
 ..........